-The RFC North Sea-Mediterranean Management Board consulted applicants on the initial Implementation plan and submitted it for approval to its Executive board on 7 May 2013.
+The Rail Freight Corridor RFC North Sea-Mediterranean Management Board consulted applicants on the initial Implementation plan and submitted it for approval to its Executive board on 7 May 2013.
 The Executive board gave its final approval on 11 December 2014, at the same time as it gave its approval for the implementation plan for timetables 2015 and 2016.
 The Implementation Plan is periodically updated and is a formal part of the Corridor Information Document.

-Given the extensions of the corridor to London, Marseille, Zeebrugge and Amsterdam, the implementation plan for timetable 2017 was again submitted for consultation to all stakeholders and approval by the Executive Board.
+Given the extensions of the corridor to London, Marseille, Zeebrugge and Amsterdam, the implementation plan for timetable 2017 was again submitted for consultation to all stakeholders and approval by the Executive Board end of 2015.

-For timetable 2018, a revised version is made available, with amongst other things, updated objectives, an updated investment plan and all details concerning the extension of the corridor between Ambérieu and Geneva.
+For timetable 2018, a revised version is made available, with amongst other things, updated objectives, an updated investment plan and an alignment to the common structure used by all RFCs.
+This new version was approved by the Executive Board on December 13th, 2016.